joomla/rfc/index.md

-# Joomla Feature / Specification RfCs
+# Joomla Feature / Specification RFCs

-According to the [Joomla RfC Workflow Bylaw][workflow] each Joomla RfC has a status as it is being worked on.
+According to the [Joomla RFC Workflow Bylaw][workflow] each Joomla RFC has a status as it is being worked on.
 Once a proposal has passed the Entrance Vote it will be listed here as "Draft".
-Unless a Joomla Feature / Specification RfC is marked as "Accepted" it is subject to change.
+Unless a Joomla Feature / Specification RFC is marked as "Accepted" it is subject to change.
 Draft can change drastically, but Review will only have minor changes.

-As also described in the [Joomla RfC Workflow Bylaw][workflow], the editor(s) of a proposal are essentially the lead contributors and writers of the Joomla Feature / Specification RfCs and they are supported by two voting members.
+As also described in the [Joomla RFC Workflow Bylaw][workflow], the editor(s) of a proposal are essentially the lead contributors and writers of the Joomla Feature / Specification RFCs and they are supported by two voting members.
 Those voting members are (1) the Coordinator who is responsible for managing the review stage and votes, and (2) a second sponsor.